davidlc9113/next-blog/_data/2024-05-29-how-to-deploy-a-blog-to-aws-ec2.md

 ## Select a pricing plan

 At first, I chose the [t4g.micro plan](https://aws.amazon.com/ec2/instance-types/t4/).
 It's the cheapest option for 1 GB memory machines.
-It will cost about $6 if the server runs 24 hours a day for 30 days.

 Although it's ARM-based, the blog app already works well on my ARM-based MacBook.
 So I decided to give it a try, and it works great!
 I even got a better score on [PageSpeed Insights](https://pagespeed.web.dev/) compared to the same 1GB memory x86 machine.